Pepperi-Addons/client-actions-docs/actions/user-parameters.md

 # User Parameters Change
-Throw custom event (on the window) user-parameters-change.
+emit user-parameters-change.

 ## Description
-Throw custom event (on the window) user-parameters-change.\
+emit custom event (on the window) 'receive-parameters-change-event' (for pages usage).\
+for the application header the container will deside how to pass the data.\
 Pass all the parameters from the client action to this event.

 ### Parameters